gosub-com/Zurfur/README.md

 would be more painful because the programmer would need to `box` anything going on the heap.

-## Structs
+#### Boxed Class

+A `boxed class` is similar to a C# sealed class in that it is a heap reference object and cannot ever be owned.
+A `str` is a boxed class.

+Note that an `Array` is always created on the heap, but since it is not a boxed struct, it has an owner and its memory can be deterministically reclaimed when it goes out of scope.

+#### Struct

-A struct is a value object (just like C#), and can be used where speed and efficiency are desired.  `Struct`'s are immutable by default, but can be made immutable using the `mut` keyword.
+A `struct` is a value object (just like C#), and can be used where speed and efficiency are desired.  `int`, `byte`, and `float` are structs.
+They are immutable by default, but can be made mutable using the `mut` keyword.

     // Immutable point
     pub struct MyPoint